ulfschneider/ulf.website/content/posts/2022-12-25-evolution-of-the-jamstack.md

 <figure>
 <img src="/img/jamstack/distributed-persistent-rendering.png">
 <figcaption>Pre-render critical pages during the <em>static rendering</em> and generate additional pages on demand.
 The image is taken from Matt Biilmann´s article <a href="https://www.netlify.com/blog/2021/04/14/distributed-persistent-rendering-a-new-jamstack-approach-for-faster-builds/"><cite>Distributed Persistent Rendering: A new Jamstack approach for faster builds</cite></a>.
-I´m not sure if <em>Distributed Persistent Rendering</em> is a good term – for now I prefer <em>Deferred Static Generation</em>, as the Gatsby team calls it, or even <em>Deferred Static Rendering</em>, how I prefer to name it.</figcaption>
+I´m not sure if <em>Distributed Persistent Rendering</em> is a good term – for now I prefer <em>Deferred Static Generation</em>, as the Gatsby team calls it, or simply <em>Deferred Static Rendering</em>.</figcaption>
 </figure>

 Deferring the static rendering of pages serves two purposes: